abcdesktopio/docs/opsdocs/docs/contribute/overview.md

     6. Community Engagement: A centralized ticketing system encourages community engagement by allowing users to propose and discuss new features directly with developers.
 This collaboration can lead to innovative solutions and a more tailored product that better meets user needs.
     7. Historical Record: A centralized ticketing system creates a historical record of all feature requests that have been made and implemented.
 This can be useful for future reference when similar ideas arise or when developers need to understand how previous features were conceived and developed.

-??? success must "Every feature contribution must be done throws Github merge request"
+??? success must "Every feature contribution must be submitted through a GitHub merge request"
     1. Centralized Contributions: By using the single platform GitHub for all feature contributions, it becomes easier to manage and review these contributions in one place.
 This centralization makes it simpler for developers to understand the community's work and ensure that changes align with project goals.
     2. Increased Collaboration: GitHub merge requests allow multiple team members to collaborate on a single contribution, providing feedback, suggestions, or code reviews before the feature is merged into the main branch.
 This collaboration helps maintain high-quality code and ensures that features are well-tested and thoroughly vetted.
     3. Improved Organization: Centralized merge requests allow for better organization of contributions, making it easier to track the progress of each contribution and manage tasks based on their status (open, in progress, or merged).
 This improved organization can lead to more efficient development cycles.